 Introduction to iptables

-IP tables is a firewall and networking tool available to all Linux Distros and operates by analyzing packets at the kernel level as they are received.
+This article explains how to use IP tables for a simple firewall, and describes the process to open up holes in your firewall to necessary ports.
+An IP table is a firewall and networking tool available to all Linux distros and operates by analyzing packets at the kernel level as they are received.

 The Base Ruleset